waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Evolution Plans
 - **SPIKE (Nidoran♂):** Evolve at Lv.
 16 for early power spike (Nidoking).
 Misses Thrash, but has great TM potential.

+- LESSON 4: If a path quickly seems to be a dead end, backtrack immediately and check for alternative entrances on the previous map.
+Some paths are intentionally misleading loops.